ryanoley/ram/ram/strategy/statarb/implementation/README.md

 ## 4. Train models

-Training can happen localling or on GCP.
+Training can happen locally or on GCP.

 **This step requires the correct config to be set from step 2.**